Overcoming The Impossible

 The idea came to me to develop a computer game to help my son learn the different variations in sentence structure.
 The only problem was, I did not know anything about programming.
 I have a degree in Math and Physics and to this day, I have never had any formal computer lessons.
 So I went on YouTube and found a tutorial on developing computer games using Adobe Flash Professional.
 It took me about 3-4 months, but I created a computer game that would help him.
 And we have been building and coding ever since.
 I have created many successful startups as a result of my new skills.

-Helping Parents to Lead Their Children Into Purpose
+Helping Parents to Lead Their Autistic Children Into Purpose

-Today, I help other moms lead their children to their purpose.
-I am also the founder of the support group Super Mom Academy, that focuses on providing real-world solutions to issues moms.
-Our Round Table provides one on one support to mothers and their children to help overcome seemingly impossible circumstances and to reach their full potential.
-Members enjoy many benefits which also includes having access to lessons coaching from a few of the most powerful moms from around the world.
+Today, I help other autism parents lead their children to their purpose.
+I am also the founder of the support group Super Mom Academy, that focuses on providing real-world solutions to autism moms.
+Our Round Table provides one on one support to mothers and their children to help them overcome seemingly impossible circumstances and to reach their full potential.
+Members enjoy many benefits which also includes having access to lessons and coaching from other special needs moms from around the world.
 We provide a host of materials including worksheets and mobile apps to help moms improve their parenting style and exceed their parenting goals.